More minority federal judges have been appointed under Democratic than Republican presidents

 There are geographic variations in federal judicial diversity in the district courts as well.
 Black judges are spread across the country, serving in about 60 different districts, while Hispanic judges have served in just 29 districts, and tend to be anchored to areas with large Hispanic populations.
 For example, nearly half of all Hispanic judges ever to be appointed have served in districts in central California, Texas, Arizona and Puerto Rico.

-Sara Atske is a data journalism intern at Pew Research Center.
+Sara Atske is a former data journalism intern at Pew Research Center.